1 person dead in fiery crash that closes eastbound Hwy. 409 in Etobicoke

 A person is dead and another is injured following a fiery crash on Highway 409 in Etobicoke on Tuesday evening.

+The two-vehicle collision happened around 4:30 p.m. along eastbound Highway 409 near the off-ramp for eastbound Highway 401, said Const.
+Prash Niranjan, a spokesperson for Ontario Provincial Police.

-Police arrived on scene to a two-vehicle collision with subsequent fire as a result of the crash.
+Niranjan told CBC Toronto a fire broke out as a result of the crash and that the vehicles were unrecognizable following the blaze.

-Niranjan said the vehicles are unrecognizable because they were burned to sheer metal.

-One person was found in their vehicle having succumbed to their injuries and another victim suffered from minor injuries.
+One person was pronounced dead on scene, while another suffered minor injuries.

-There are no details on the cause of the collision or the fire.
+No details were immediately available about the cause of the collision or the fire.

-Ontario Provincial Police said Highway 409 will remain closed between Martin Grove Road and Kipling Avenue to the Highway 401 eastbound collector.
-All traffic is being redirected at Martin Grove Road.
+OPP said Highway 409 is shut down between Martin Grove Road and Highway 401 for an ongoing investigation.

-Roads are expected to reopen for the morning rush hour but will stay closed tonight for the ongoing investigation.
+The roadway is expected to reopen early Wednesday before the morning rush.

-UPDATE: ROAD CLOSURE: #Hwy409 EB lanes remain CLOSED between Martin Grove and Kipling due to a vehicle fire.
-Emergency crews on scene.
-Reopening time unknown. ^lp pic.twitter.com/lnluO3CbG3—

 @OPP_GTATraffic

-Note: UPDATE: ROAD CLOSURE: #Hwy409 EB lanes remain CLOSED between Martin Grove and #Hwy401 - Reopening time unknown. ^ag @OPP_HSD @TorontoPearson @TPSOperations pic.twitter.com/94rkwOdNYW—